LIVING LUTHERAN magazine of the ELCA

-Holy Communion is celebrated every Sunday - and at St. Mark all kids of all ages are welcome to God's table, AND are very involved in worship (by seeing, doing, learning, singing, praying, sharing!)
+Holy Communion is celebrated every time we gather for worship - and at St. Mark all kids of all ages are welcome to God's table, AND are very involved in worship (by seeing, doing, learning, singing, praying, sharing!)

 reMARKable!
-Sunday School (age 4 through 6th grade) is offered at 9:30am September - May
+Sunday School (age 4 through 6th grade) is offered on Sundays at 9:30am

 Thursday Bible Study meets at 9:30am all year-around.
 A lively hour of conversation,

 support, and good food.
 All are welcome!

-Confirmation Ministry in partnership with St. Luke Lutheran and together with other ELCA churches in Soiouxland.
-Wednesday night gatherings during the school year for 6th, 7th, 8th, and 9th graders.
+Confirmation Ministry in partnership with St. Luke Lutheran and together with other ELCA churches in Siouxland.
+Wednesday at 5:15pm gatherings during the school year for 6th, 7th, 8th, and 9th graders.
 Dinner, small group discussion, worship together.

-Senior Choir practices on Thursday nights at 6:30pm and sings occasionally at worship.
+Senior Choir practices on Sunday mornings sings occasionally at worship.
 All are welcome.

 Instrumentalists are often enhance worship.